melodic-n/Port-scanner/README.md

 A simple command-line port scanner written in C for educational and cybersecurity practice purposes.
 It allows you to scan a specific port or all common ports on a target IP address to identify open services.

+\
+This project was made in a Linux environement.

 ## 🚀 Features

 - Scan a specific port on a given IP address